 Gunfight breaks out in Srinagar

-Srinagar, Nov 11 (IANS) An encounter broke out between terrorists and security forces in J&K's Srinagar district on Thursday, officials said.
+Srinagar, Nov 15 (IANS) An encounter has started between terrorists and security forces at Hyderpora in Central Kashmir's Srinagar district on Monday, officials said.

-"Encounter has started at Srinagar.
-Police and security forces are on the job," a police officer said.
+"Encounter has started at Hyderpora Srinagar.
+Police and Security Forces are on the job," police said.

 --IANS

-"Encounter has started at Srinagar.
-Police and security forces are on the job," a police officer said.
+"Encounter has started at Hyderpora Srinagar.
+Police and Security Forces are on the job," police said.

-The firefight began after a joint team of the police and the army cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.
+The firefight between terrorists and security forces took place after a joint team of the police and the army cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.

 --IANS